Inny05/Inny05/README.md

 - 👋 Hi, I’m @Inny05
-- 👀 I’m super interested in Machine learning and deep learning
+- 👀 I’m super interested in Data Science, Machine learning and deep learning
 - 🌱 I’m currently learning how to build a chatbot
-- 💞️ I’m looking to collaborate on developing an app that would serve as a mobile doctor 😀
+- 💞️ I'm interested in collaborating on the development of a mobile app that functions as a virtual doctor 😀
 - 📫 You can reach me on innynwa05@gmail.com

 <!---